boldbi/boldbi-kubernetes/helm/bold-common/README.md

        versions *
       </td>
       <td>
-       By default latest version is used in Helm chart.
+       By default latest version is used in the Helm chart.
 Please refer to <a href='/helm/docs/common-configuration.md#version'>this</a> section for configure a version for Bold BI, Bold Reports and IDP version
       </td>
     </tr>
     <tr>